ellysh/bash-programming-from-scratch/manuscript/answers.md

 r = -5437 - (-17) * 319 = -14
 ```

+You can use this [Python script](https://github.com/ellysh/bash-programming-from-scratch/blob/master/manuscript/resources/code/Answers/remainer-modulo.py) to check your calculations.

 ##### Exercise 3-9.
 Bitwise NOT

 First, let us calculate bitwise NOT for unsigned two-byte integers.